aimee-mcneil-melville/ToDo-Full-Stack/packages/server-side-rendering-solution/README.md

   - Including the title in the data object passed to `res.render` each time works ok, but what if some developer in the future forgets to pass it?
 It'd be great if there was some way in the template of providing a default title... maybe there's a way using the `{{#if}}` helper?
   - We could shift the data access of our `art` object to a `data.js` file, and only export utility functions with names like `getAll` and `getById(1)`
   - Did you know you can define your own Handlebars helpers, like `{{#if}}` and `{{#each}}`?
 Try writing a simple helper that (for example) truncates numbers to display only two decimal places
+  - Add some styling!
+Consider where we store files that we will load into the browser.
+Maybe near the images?
 </details>

 ## Further reading